TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The University Of Malta

-Considering Costs
+Considering Costs in Malta

-One of the best things about studying in Malta now is its affordability.
-Depending on what you pay for tuition at your home institution, the University of Malta may cost considerably less.
-Academic year tuition for international students ranges from about $7000 to $9,000, which is a great value for the quality of the education.
-Living expenses are roughly $3,000 per semester (based on current exchange rates), including lodging at the University Residences.
-The University Residences will put you in touch with the international student community and are close to campus, but renting an apartment is also worth considering.
-By living in a flat, I was able to integrate into a neighborhood.
+One of the best things about studying in Malta now is its affordability relative to the U.S. Depending on what you pay for tuition at your home institution, the University of Malta may cost considerably less.
+Academic year tuition for international students ranges from about €11,000, which is a great value for the quality of the education.
+Living expenses are roughly €15,000 per semester, including lodging options.
+By living in a flat, I could integrate into a neighborhood.
 There was a local store, a pub to frequent, a gym that offered discount memberships to students, and friendly neighbors to socialize with.
-Plus, if you are able to locate a few roommates, sharing a 3–4 bedroom apartment can save you a considerable amount of cash on accommodations.
-Avoiding the areas of Valletta, Sliema, and St. Julian's will also lead you to lower monthly rates.
+Plus, sharing a 3- or 4-bedroom apartment can save you considerable cash on accommodations if you can locate a few roommates.

 Public transit on the island is incredibly affordable, and due to the small size of the island, your longest ride would be about an hour.
 Basic bus fares are less than a dollar.
 One, three, five, and seven-day passes are also available.
 The buses are a great way to explore the island and a cultural icon of Malta.
 Pay a flat fee and ride around all day, taking in the landscape and chatting with the Maltese.
-Keep in mind, however, that the public transit system, while fairly extensive, is not always the most consistent, especially on the island of Gozo.
+However, remember that the public transit system, while fairly extensive, is not always the most consistent, especially on the island of Gozo.
 Study schedules carefully and ask the drivers questions.
-An alternative to the buses in Valletta and the surrounding area are eco-friendly CT Cabs.
+An alternative to the buses in Valletta and the surrounding area is eco-friendly electric mini cabs.
 These electric vehicles roam around the perimeter of the capital city and can be hailed like any taxi.
-Currently, the cost of a fare is a flat fee of €2 per person.
+The fare cost cannot exceed €5 per person.

 Travel in Malta